- Aspartic Acid (Asp) and Aspartate Transaminase (AST)

 - Aspartate Transferase (AST) Blood Test: What It Is, Procedure Results

-Aspartate transferase (AST) is an enzyme that’s found in your liver, heart, pancreas, muscles and other tissues in your body An AST blood test is often included in a liver panel and comprehensive metabolic panel, and healthcare providers most often use it to help assess your liver health
+Aspartate transferase (AST) is an enzyme that’s found in your liver, heart, muscles and other bodily tissues An AST blood test is often used to assess liver health

 - Aspartate - Definition and Examples - Biology Online Dictionary